Roger Tory Peterson: Career

-Peterson was awarded the Linnaean Society of New York's Eisenmann Medal in 1986, the United States Presidential Medal of Freedom and the Order of the Golden Ark of the Netherlands.
-In 1977, he was honored by selection by the two Swedish District lodges of the Vasa Order of America to be Swedish-American of the Year.
-He was nominated for the Nobel Peace Prize and received honorary doctorates from numerous American universities.
+Over the course of his lifetime, Peterson received many accolades, including the United States' Presidential Medal of Freedom.
+He was honored by the two Swedish District lodges of the Vasa Order of America, who selected him to be Swedish-American of the Year.
+He was twice nominated for the Nobel Peace Prize and received 23 honorary doctorates.

-He died in 1996 at his home in Old Lyme, Connecticut.
-His remains were cremated and his ashes were spread on and round Great Island near Old Lyme, and under grave memorials in the Duck River Cemetery in Old Lyme, and in the Pine Hill Cemetery in Falconer, New York.
+Peterson died in 1996 at his home in Old Lyme, Connecticut.
+His remains were cremated, and his ashes were spread on and around Great Island near Old Lyme, under grave memorials in the Duck River Cemetery in Old Lyme, and in the Pine Hill Cemetery in Falconer, New York.

-The Roger Tory Peterson Institute of Natural History

-The Roger Tory Peterson Institute of Natural History in Jamestown, New York is named in his honor.
+Legacy, including the Roger Tory Peterson Institute of Natural History

+The Roger Tory Peterson Institute (RTPI) of Natural History in Jamestown, New York, launched in 1984, and ramped up its activity in 1986 with its hire of the first president, Dr. Harold D. Mahan.
+At that time, the institute's primary mission was described as being "to develop programs to increase the number of serious students of natural history".
+The institute's official ribbon-cutting and dedication took place in 1993.
+The RTPI houses the largest collection of Peterson's work.
+Its present mission and vision is stated as being to challenge visitors "to confront environmental issues of regional, national and global concern" and to be "a living embodiment of the Peterson Field Guide".

+In 1997, the Harvard Museum of Natural History established the Roger Tory Peterson Medal "to keep alive the memory of the pioneering naturalist and author of the legendary Peterson Field Guide to Birds.”
 In 2000, the American Birding Association established the Roger Tory Peterson Award for Promoting the Cause of Birding.

-A biography, Birdwatcher: The Life of Roger Tory Peterson by Elizabeth Rosenthal, was published in 2008, the centenary of Peterson's birth.